-The first thing I do when managing a tender is to lead the bid team through a process of identifying the key messaging and win strategy.
-The first stage of this process identifies and analyses the key audience members (I use the three A’s to keep it simple):
+The first thing we do when managing a tender is to lead the bid team through a process of identifying the key messaging and win strategy.
+The first stage of this process identifies and analyses the key audience members (we use the three A’s to keep it simple):

 - Assessor: This is the person or people who make the ultimate purchase decision; normally a procurement officer and/or technical lead.

 - Advisors: Advisors are individuals whose opinion and advice the Assessor group will listen to and take into consideration.

 - Advocates: These are people within the prospect company with whom you – or your business development team – have built relationships.
 These are your internal champions; advocating your cause.

 The use of diagrams, illustrations, graphics and photos should be designed to meet the needs of the different audience members in receiving the key messaging of your win strategy.
 Understanding the different roles these audience members play is an important step to ensuring your tender success.

 A time poor audience (normally Advisors) will be skimming the page and looking for simple ways to obtain information about your bid.
 Images are the perfect opportunity to highlight your key messages and win strategy to these stakeholders, often consisting of senior management.